-The separating wall requirement is met by the wall thickness of the Amvic 200mm wall which gives 490kg/m2.
+The party wall requirement is met by the wall thickness of the Altherm 300mm wall which gives 490kg/m2.
 This satisfies the requirement of 415kg/m2 of Diagram 4 of TGD to Part E of the Building Regulations 1997 to 2019.
-The 150mm wall can also be used as this has been tested to meet the 53dBa requirement.
 With regard to compartment floors in apartments, the minimum required mass for hollowcore type floors with a screed and soft covering is 365kg/m2 as per Diagram 32 of TGD to Part E of the Building Regulations 1997 to 2019.